- Advising Holds

-Instead of reporting course materials to University Book and Supply directly, course materials for each section are to be entered into the system as soon as they are known.
+Instead of reporting course materials to UNI Bookstore directly, course materials for each section are to be entered into the system as soon as they are known.
 Course materials for each course section should be posted with the release of the Schedule of Classes each term.
 See the Textbook portion of the Maintain Schedule of Classes Job Aid for step-by-step instruction.

 Course sections for which materials are not yet known should have the "Pending" option indicated in the Textbook tab of the schedule of classes set up pages and will appear as "Textbooks to be determined" in the schedule of classes.
 Once the course materials are known, the "Textbook entry complete" option should be indicated, allowing the course materials to appear in the schedule of classes.
 There is also an option for "No textbooks assigned to the class."

-University Book and Supply will receive course material information form our system through an interface on a daily basis.
+UNI Bookstore will receive course material information from our system through an interface on a daily basis.
 The bookstore will, in turn, supply our system with an estimated price.